wincle626/Udacity_Project_Results/project02/report_trafficsignrecognition.md

 ![alt text][image7]

-# By revisit the project and three major modification is done:
+# By revisiting the project and three major modification are done:

 ## 1. Improve the data pre-processing: a. correct the program typos in the image flipping function; b. add more data augment methods; c. balance the data set of different classes.